 Student-Based Budgeting Drives Enrollment-Based Funds

 DCPS determines a school’s SBB funding by multiplying different weights by the base (like how the District multiplies different weights by the UPSFF foundation level).
 The amounts from this process are then multiplied by the number of students that meet the weight’s criteria to calculate the total SBB amount that DCPS allocates to a school for a particular weight.
-Figure 7 reflects a scenario a scenario of how DCPS would determine the SBB portion of a 600 student, K-8 school’s budget.
+Figure 7 reflects a scenario of how DCPS would determine the SBB portion of a 600-student, K-8 school’s budget.